gnperdue/QEC_code/README.md

 - numpy: main mathematical resource
 - matplotlib: used for plotting
 - scipy: used for line fitting
-- qiskit:for drawing some of the circuits in **Implementation Knowledge Base**
+- qiskit: for drawing some of the circuits in **Implementation Knowledge Base**
 - prettytable: used to output some tables in **Implementation Knowledge Base**
 - h5py: used for saving and managing data files
 - tabulate: used to output some tables for data management